 Lynne works with adults, couples and adolescents.
-She gets excellent results helping people with anxiety, depression, PTSD, addiction, and relationships.
+She gets helps people with anxiety, depression, PTSD, addiction, and relationships.
 Before joining NBP, Lynne worked in specialist clinics and facilitated substance use groups in correctional settings, assisting people recover from past addictions, substance abuse, domestic violence, anger, and complex trauma.

 Lynne has postgraduate training in a range of evidence-based therapies, including:

 - EMDR (Eye Movement, Desensitisation & Reprocessing) Therapy *

 - Acceptance and Commitment Therapy (ACT)

 Lynne has a special interest in working with older adults and issues related to ageing.
 Lynne also has experience and a strong interest in working with LGBTI clients and their loved ones.